Mhdez221993/rubocop/README.md

     - On Linux => <code>ctrl + alt + T</code>
     - On Mac => <code>Control + Option + Shift + T</code>

-2) Go to the directory where my_lin project is located, it will be the one where you cloned the repository.
-Execute the main.rb by typing:
+2) In your terminal run:
-    - <code>./bin/main.rb</code> this will inspect all the code in the actual directory
+    - <code>./bin/main.rb</code> this will inspect all the files in the actual directory

 3) you can provide a path to test a specific file in the same directory or outside by typing:
     - `./bin/main.rb some_file_in_my_directory.rb`
     - `./bin/main.rb ../../some_file.rb`

 ## Good and bad code examples

 ### Wrong indentation

 ~~~ruby
 //Good Code